Working in a Hybrid Environment

 Check the results

 At this time, your virtual device micro service should be communicating with the other EdgeX micro services running in their Docker containers.
-Because Core Metadata callbacks do not work in the hybrid environment, the virtual device service will not receive the Add Device callbacks on the inital run after creating them in Core Metadata.
+Because Core Metadata callbacks do not work in the hybrid environment, the virtual device service will not receive the Add Device callbacks on the initial run after creating them in Core Metadata.
 The simple work around for this issue is to stop (

 Ctrl-c from the terminal) and restart the virtual device service (again with